 In some cases, there may be a valid reason for retaining the parameter.
 You can prevent the message from being issued through use of #pragma off(unreferenced).

 This warning is initially disabled.
-It must be specifically enabled with #pragma enable\message(303).
+It must be specifically enabled with #pragma enable\message(303) or option "-wce=303".
 It can be disabled later by using #pragma disable\message(303).